Solving the Mortgage Puzzle

-If you feel your hard work is not producing the results you require, call or fax us on 07 3368 2527 or email firstname.lastname@example.org we will guide you through the Mortgage Puzzle.
+If you feel your hard work is not producing the results you require, call us on 07 5492 2680 or email to email@example.com and we will guide you through the Mortgage Puzzle.

 A key part of our philosophy is providing results, and in order for this to happen we realise that you need to make the right choice when selecting your home or investment loan.
 However this isnt always as easy as it sounds, given the range of loan products and lending institutions that are available it is important to be able to look at all the options available to you.
 Thats where we come in.